jmfrank63/temperature-messurement/README.md

 # Temperature Measurement Project

-This project demonstrates how to capture a sequence of temperature measurements, store them in a ring buffer, and track the minimum and maximum temperatures in a naive way (updating on write and rescanning the buffer when needed).
+This project demonstrates how to capture a sequence of temperature measurements, store them in a ring buffer, and track the minimum and maximum temperatures.
+Two min/max tracking implementations are provided:
+- A **naive** method that updates min/max on each write and rescans the buffer on overwrite.
+- A **fast** deque-based approach that maintains auxiliary deques for constant-amortized time lookups.

 ## Features

 - **Configuration File:**
-  Uses a plain text configuration file (`config/temperature_config.txt`) for parameters such as:
+  The project uses a plain text configuration file (`config/temperature_config.txt`) for various parameters:
   - `baseOffset` (seasonal base temperature)
   - `amplitude` (seasonal temperature swing)
   - `daysInYear` (used for computing the seasonal sine curve)
   - `minTemp` / `maxTemp` (allowed temperature limits)
   - `driftFactor` (how strongly temperatures are pulled toward the seasonal base)
   - `bufferSize` (the number of measurements to retain)
+  - `simulationValues` (the number of temperature measurements to simulate)

   Example `temperature_config.txt`:
   ```